skycoin/skywire/README.md

 skywire-cli rev -d <id>
 ```

+_Note: skyfwd is a new feature and could work more robustly.
+Issues are welcome_

 ### Transport setup

+_Note: transports should be set up automatically in most cases.
+The user should not need to do this manually._

 A Transport represents a bidirectional line of communication between two Skywire Visors
 - [Transports](https://github.com/skycoin/skywire/wiki/Transports)